Add App Client ID and Secret to core.yaml

 # Accounting

 MIRACL Trust RADIUS server supports accounting functionality.
 RADIUS accounting collects data for statistical purposes and network monitoring and is also employed to enable accurate billing of users.
-It could be enabled by including in the main config.yaml:
+It could be enabled by including the following file in the main config.yaml:

 /etc/miracl-radius/integrations/accounting.yaml